Gallery Walk and Misconceptions

 Web Resources for Earth Science Misconceptions

 - Fraser.
 A., 2000.
 Bad Meteorology (more info) (accessed 15 November 2004).
 Find discussion relating to cloud formation, raindrop shop, greenhouse effect, and coriolis effect.

 - Henriques, L. , 2000.
 Children's misconceptions about weather: A review of the literature (more info) (accessed 15 November 2004).
 A tabular presentation of misconceptions relating to the water cycle, phase changes, clouds, precipitation, atmosphere, seasons, heating of the earth, and greenhouse effect.
 An extensive bibliography accompanies the article.

 - Lehmann.
 K, 2000.
-Bad Chemistry (more info) (accessed 15 November 2004).
+Bad Chemistry ( This site may be offline. ) (accessed 15 November 2004).
 The hydrophobic effect, pressure melting, and ionic solutions are mentioned as causes of frequent misunderstanding.

 - CSMEE, 1997 .
 Misconceptions as Barriers to Understanding Science (accessed 15 November 2004).
 Chapter four of "Science Teaching Reconsidered", assesses the role of misconceptions in the learning process, descriptions and examples of some common misconceptions in science, methods to identify misconceptions, and methods to break down misconceptions.

 - Phillips, W, 1991.
-Earth Science Misconceptions (more info) (accessed 15 November 2004).
+Earth Science Misconceptions ( This site may be offline. ) (accessed 15 November 2004).
 Find a variety of misconceptions categorized by age level as well as subject.

 - Plait, B., 2004.
 Phil Plait's Bad Astronomy: Misconceptions (more info) (accessed 15 November 2004).
 Bill Plait discusses a variety of celestial misconceptions ranging from the moon landing hoax to the cause of the seasons.